DevotedMC/HiddenOre/README.md

 Massively configurable, low-impact plugin to allow post world generation ore balance, via either drops, or ad-hoc generation of ores into the blocks of the world on-demand.
 It works as a wonderful anti-xray plugin, and as a powerful incentive tool for mining.

+## Notes on Minecraft 1.13

+Minecraft 1.13, and Bukkit/Spigot's implementation, introduces a wrinkle for my admittedly "deprecated" approach to sub types of materials; namely, if you're defining a normal ore sequence, you can no longer just define a block config for "STONE" -- you now need to define a block config for
+STONE, ANDESITE, DIORITE, and GRANITE, and if you use generation, you need to define allowed types for each.

+The benefit with this approach, however, is even greater control over every detail of ore generation within your worlds.
+I wanted to include this note at the top, however, to highlight the importance of this change.
+You can find an example of this done in detail, in config.yml.

+Additional 1.13 notes are included below in the normal place.

 ## Overview

 Every time you break a block, naturally placed, there will be a lottery run.
 This will occasionally drop cool stuff instead of the block you broke, or generate new blocks around the miner.